stineje/CharLib/docs/yaml.md

 Each cell entry is a dictionary with (at minimum) the following required keys:

 * `netlist`: The path to the spice file containing the netlist for this cell.
+* `models`: A sequence of paths to the spice models for transistors used in this cell's netlist.
+If omitted, CharLib assumes each cell has no dependencies.
+	* Using the syntax `path/to/file` will result in `.include path/to/file` in SPICE simulations.
+	* Using the syntax `path/to/dir` will allow CharLib to search the directory for subcircuits used in a particular cell and include them using `.include path/to/dir/file`.
+	* Using the syntax `path/to/file section` will result in `.lib path/to/file section` in SPICE simulations.
 * `inputs`: A sequence of input pin names.
 * `outputs`: A sequence of output pin names.
 * `functions`: A sequence of verilog functions describing how the inputs relate to each output.